 Most of the world’s biggest online betting sites operate in the Netherlands despite a lack of any legal framework to regulate the industry.
 Old gaming laws are interpreted to forbid online gambling even though they make no specific mention of the internet.
-As it stands now, Dutch betting sites headquartered in other countries operate relatively unhindered and citizens are able to bet online almost anywhere we want.
+However, those old laws are set to change in the near future to give gamblers access to licensed Dutch betting sites.

 Recommended Netherlands Betting Sites:

 Total Dutch gambling revenue is impressive considering the country’s relatively small population of 17 million.
 Monopoly gambling provider Holland Casino contributes roughly 300 million euros a year to the treasury as a result of its real world and online gaming operations.
 Holland Casino operates 14 brick-and-mortar casinos across the country.

 Almost all forms of gambling are legal in the Netherlands but the government maintains strict control over the industry.
 The state-owned Casino Holland operates as a monopoly over real world gambling while De Lotto and Scientific Games Racing provided limited forms of sports betting and horse racing betting online.

 The Netherlands Gaming Authority oversees all online gambling activities in the country and will also be the chief regulator once a licensing framework is established for foreign operators.
 Currently, only government-owned toto.nl holds a valid license.